 I move to create a president appointed committee of 3 members to study the Clay Pigeon habitat.

 DRILL: Primary Amendment (Form 1)

 Ch: The motion is to purchase a printer system at a cost not to exceed \$1,500.
+Are you ready for the question?

 A: Madam Chair, I move to amend the motion by inserting ...